Interactive Visual Reasoning under Uncertainty: Benchmarking env

 \paragraph{Search-based Naive Agent}

-The search-based naive agent follows the same design as the search-based random agent; the prior belief probability is computed in the exact same way.
-However, this naive version uses the probability distribution to select objects for the next round.
+The search-based naive agent follows the same design as the search-based random agent in that the prior belief probability is computed in the same way.
+This naive version uses the probability distribution to select objects for the next round.
 Specifically, we apply the naive strategy and only select the object with the highest uncertainty to test.